Joe Tomane: Personal life

-In March 2014 Tomane was baptised along with twenty others at the Life Unlimited Church in Charnwood.
-Tomane was baptised as a child but wasn't religious growing up.
+In March 2014, Tomane was baptised along with twenty others at the Life Unlimited Church in Charnwood.
+Tomane was baptised as a child but was not religious growing up.
 However, after he turned his career around Tomane became a devout Christian.
 He now goes to church every week, prays before matches, has tattoos of his favourite bible verses, and pauses to thank God every time he scores a try.
 He also wants to start a Christian group for athletes in Canberra.

 Tomane has nine tattoos, most in relation to his Christian faith or Samoan heritage.
 He also has three stars behind his ear, which are for daughter Starsha.
 His other favourite rite tattoos are the cross on his left hand and his favourite Bible verse written across his stomach – Philippians 4:13 "I can do all things through Him who gives me strength".